infinityb/save-source-in/README.md

 ![Screenshot](docs/screenshot.png)

-A web extension compatiable for saving images, videos, audio, and links into specified directories.
+A web extension compatible for saving images, videos, audio, and links into specified directories.

 Will only save into directories relative to the default download directory but symlinks can be used to get around this limitation.